 A process can only really be controlled if the technology knows how the process will behave at the soldered joint during a soldering process.
 At EUTECT, innovative and globally unique technologies such as the EUTECT wire feeder SWF The data is collected by various sensors and pyrometers.
 This data is read out in real time, processed and executed in time in the soldering process using EUTECT control technology.

 The EUTECT laser soldering process, for example, works in a completely closed control loop.
-Thanks to the force- and displacement-controlled wire feed in combination with a pyrometer reflected coaxially through the laser optics and a camera for process visualisation, the user knows exactly what is happening during the soldering process and the system can readjust various parameters independently.
+Thanks to the force- and displacement-controlled wire feed in combination with a pyrometer reflected coaxially through the laser optics and a camera for process visualization, the user knows exactly what is happening during the soldering process and the system can independently readjust various parameters.

 But it is not only the laser soldering process that can react to process changes.
 The EUTECT mini wave soldering modules IW 1 and IW1-2 are also equipped with a wide variety of control components.
 Starting with a redundantly monitored solder bath temperature combined with product-specific heating algorithms, through automatic solder bath level control, to laser solder wave height control, which constantly detects the height of the solder wave and adjusts it via the induction pump if necessary.